Includes Sage 50 Professional Beginners, Intermediate and Advanced Training with Certificates worth £375.00

-This package includes all Fifteen Mandatory Units and Two Optional Units for the Level 2 Foundation Certificate, the Level 3 Advanced Diploma in Accounting and the Level 4 Professional Diploma in Accounting qualifications.
+This package includes all Eleven units making up the Level 2 Foundation Certificate and Level 3 Advanced Diploma in Accounting qualification.

 Our unique and highly effective learning materials and resources have been developed to ensure you are able to progress smoothly and quickly through the units ensuring a higher rate of success.

-The Professional Diploma in Accounting consists of fifteen Mandatory Units, two Optional Units PLUS Three Levels of Sage 50 Professional training, of which you will receive individual workbooks containing lessons, examples and activities.
+This course consists of Eleven units for which you will receive individual workbooks containing lessons, examples and activities.

 The five units making up the Level 2 Certificate are:

 Bookkeeping Transactions (BTRN)

 This unit introduces you to double entry bookkeeping, the different types of accounts and records a business keeps and how to enter transactions into the accounts.

 This unit follows on nicely from Bookkeeping Transactions.
 You will learn how to identify errors in the accounts and make corrections.
 You will also learn about the banking system and how to create a full set of accounts up to trial balance.